It’s a time for reflection and to find a bit of peace. The stillness of the Lake District landscapes...

 Finally, make sure to visit Coniston Water this October half term.
 Mid to late October is perhaps the perfect time to visit the lake, as there are some incredible displays of autumn colour in every direction.
 This means that the best place to view them is from on the water itself.
 You can hire a boat from Coniston Boating Centre, but for a really atmospheric – and more leisurely – way of traversing the lake, take a trip on the National Trust’s Steam Yacht Gondola.
 The Gondola runs until October 31 before hibernating for the winter, so the October half term is one of your last chances to catch a ride until summer comes back around.
 Take a look at our range of cottages in Coniston.

 There are a number of other spooky events taking place in the Lake District in the run up to Halloween.
-Take a look at the Halloween Ghost Train on the Ravenglass and Eskdale Railway – running on the final Friday and Saturday of the October half term, you will travel the line in darkness with some fiendish figures making an appearance along the way.
+Take a look at the Halloween Ghost Train on the Ravenglass and Eskdale Railway.
+Running on the final Friday and Saturday of the October half term, you will travel the line in darkness with some fiendish figures making an appearance along the way.
 There’s also pumpkin picking and carving sessions at Walby Farm Park, plus some spooktacular activities at Muncaster Castle – one of the most haunted castles in Britain.
-You could also send your little ones to a Wizarding School and Pumpkin Trail at Holker Hall, where you could win the chance to meet Santa at their Christmas event in December!
+Why not take a look at the spookiest places you can visit in the Lake District for some extra Halloween fun!

 As we’ve already mentioned, one of the huge benefits of visiting the Lake District in the October half term is avoiding crowds.
 The peak season of June and August is lovely but can mean packed car-parks and frequent traffic jams.
 Visiting just after the summer months means there will be fewer visitors and in some places, you’ll get the views all to yourself.
 One of the other benefits is that lower demand means lower prices.
 We have some fantastic offers for the October half term, full week holidays or short breaks.